mirkojovic/Piper-PA28/README.md

 ---
 ## Aircraft for X-Plane

-This Aircraft is made WITH collaborative comunity.<br>
+This Aircraft is made WITH the collaborative comunity.
-Principal aim, is to have a decent single engine Instruction Plane for any virtual airline or virtual school.
+Principal aim, is to have a decent single engine Instruction Aircraft for any virtual airline or virtual school.
 Trying to offer an alternative to the classic Cessna 172SP Xplane stock aircraft.

-Meanwile, traying to learn the use and potencial of plane maker.
+Meanwhile, traying to learn to use  of Plane Maker and its potencial.

 ---